0x4248/notebook/content/Help I am lost!.md

 # Help I am lost!

 ***
-*Your lost on my notebook and don't know where to go?* Well you are in the right place!
+*Are you lost on my notebook and don't know where to go?* Well you are in the right place!
 This page will take you to the main pages and sections and will also explain where to go.

 >[!summary]+ I want to go home but cant find the link!
 > Yeah, its kinda hidden by quartz.
-Here is a link to the index page: <a href="/notebook">index</a>
+Here is a link to the index page: <a href="https://n.0x4248.dev">index</a>

 >[!note]+ Im looking for your main notes!